Beverly Hills Supper Club fire: Aftermath

 Richard Whitt of the Louisville Courier-Journal was awarded the 1978 Pulitzer Prize for Local General or Spot News Reporting for his articles on the fire.
 His citation reads: "For his coverage of a fire that took 164 lives at the Beverly Hills Supper Club at Southgate, Ky., and subsequent investigation of the lack of enforcement of state fire codes."

 In a letter dated July 8, 2011, Kentucky Attorney General Jack Conway ordered a retired Kentucky State Police forensic specialist to return 30 boxes of color slides taken in the days after the fire, including pictures of the club's basement during the aftermath, which the forensic specialist had taken personal possession of following his retirement from the State Police.
-Conway's decision was that these documents were public records, and must be handled and made available to the public in accordance with Kentucky's Open Records Act.
+Conway decided that these documents were public records and must be handled and made available to the public in accordance with Kentucky's Open Records Act.

 A state historic marker commemorates the fire.
-Although off limits to the public, the site is a popular destination for urban explorers, many of whom have found relics from the club.
+Although off-limits to the public, the site was a popular destination for urban explorers, many of whom have found relics from the club.

-As of 2020, a private developer has reached a deal with the City of Southgate to build a mixed-use development on the site.
-The development will include a memorial to the Beverly Hills Supper Club fire.
-First responders, families of fire victims, and others filed a lawsuit in September 2020 to halt the project.
+In 2020, a private developer reached a deal with the City of Southgate to build a mixed-use development on the site.
+First responders, families of fire victims, and others filed a lawsuit in September 2020 to halt the project, but came to an agreement in November 2020, allowing the project to move forward.
+In May 2023, a permanent memorial was inaugurated near the development's northern access road.

-Arson

-Demolition of the remains of the building began almost immediately before the ashes of the fire had completely cooled, damaging critical evidence.
-Fire Marshal Rodney Raby said, “The fact that we were not allowed to investigate makes it even more obvious that it was arson.”
-The wife of the owner of the building reported finding a threatening letter at home on the night of the fire.